We aim to give you the highest possible service at all times but just occasionally,things might go wrong!

 You have a right to confidentiality

-You have the right to see your medical records subject to the limitation of the law
+You have the right to access your medical records.

-You will be seen the same day if your problem is urgent
+You will be able to have a consultation with a clinician the same day if your problem is urgent

 You will be informed if there will be a delay of more than 20 minutes for your appointment